Shaggythecat/PlaMemo-WebGL-Demo/README.md

 - When trying to scroll the game will throw an error but will continue to run.

-## Fixed Issues
-- The game will not boot.

 ## Disclaimers
 - This project is not associated with or authorized by MAGES./5pb.
 - Plastic Memories is owned by MAGES./5pb.